AlanSean/image_compress/README.md

 - [execa](https://github.com/sindresorhus/execa): EXECA improves the method of child_process
 - [fs-extra](https://github.com/jprichardson/node-fs-extra): Added file system methods to native 'fs', as well as Promises
 - [crypto-js](https://github.com/brix/crypto-js): A variety of encryption algorithms x are provided
+- [sharp](https://github.com/lovell/sharp): The typical use case for this high speed Node.js module is to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP and AVIF images of varying dimensions.